Grünfin’s mission and values are rooted in sustainability

 Grünfin’s Sustainable Investment Principles

-Our product is a sustainable, impact-driven investing platform.
-We exclusively select sustainable investment funds and assets for our client portfolios, making sure they comply with the Sustainable Finance Disclosure Regulation (SFDR Article 8 and Article 9), preferably Article 9 that sets sustainability as an objective.
+Our product is an impact-driven investing platform.
+We exclusively select investment funds and assets for our client portfolios that comply with the Sustainable Finance Disclosure Regulation (SFDR Article 8 and Article 9), preferably Article 9 that sets sustainability as an objective.

 Sustainable funds or their asset managers usually disclose ESG issues in investment policy statements, develop and disclose an active ownership policy, exercise voting rights, and engage with companies on ESG issues.
 They ask companies to implement standardized reporting on ESG issues and to align with the code of ethics set by the UN Global Compact.